cloudbuilderspa/CloudNativeGuardiansKCSA/sections/4_System_Hardening/lab_guide_en.md

                     image: busybox
                     command: ["echo", "Hello from CronJob"]
         ```

+**✨ Prediction Point ✨**
+*If an attacker gains the permission to create CronJobs in a namespace, how might this be more advantageous for persistence compared to just creating a regular Pod that they try to keep running?*
     *   **Discussion:**
         *   If an attacker has RBAC permissions to create CronJobs in a namespace, how could they use this for persistence?
 (They could schedule a CronJob to run a Pod with a malicious image or command periodically, e.g., to re-establish a reverse shell or exfiltrate data).
     *   **Mitigation:** Restrict permissions to create/manage CronJobs using RBAC.
 Monitor CronJob creation.

+**✅ Verification Point ✅**
+*Besides scheduling malicious commands, what other subtle persistence or information gathering tasks could an attacker schedule using a CronJob that might go unnoticed for longer?
+(Think about non-obvious actions).*

 2.  **Discuss Backdoored Images in Deployments:**
     *   **Scenario:** An attacker manages to get a backdoored container image (e.g., containing a reverse shell binary) into a Deployment's Pod template.